Logiqx/gps-guides/devices/motion/wifi.md

 ### Method 3

-Connect your Motion to your mobile hotspot and access the build-in webserver using the following URL:
+Connect your Motion to your mobile hotspot and access the built-in webserver using the following URL:

 - http://motion-xxx/ where xxx is the numerical ID of the Motion